I get excited when I hear someone wants to start a service business.

 - The financial penalty that would incur if a writer wanted me to review a different version of a document after payment was made and I had already started working

-Clients were thoroughly informed about doing business with me, and I had stress-free systems in place that communicated my needs and boundaries as a service provider.
+Clients were thoroughly informed about doing business with me, and I had stress-free systems in place (such as a blog comment policy) that communicated my needs and boundaries as a service provider.

 Looking for more great writing clients who respect your work?